antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

  **Devcash reward**: 100, 000 {D} |

 ### My Tutorial
-:warning: _work in progress_

 A beginners guide for building with [Substrate](https://substrate.dev/).
+Please feel free to contribute any improvements to this.

+The aim of this tutorial is to:

+(1) Provide a general understanding of some of Subtrate's building blocks (setup and tools, the Rust compiler, the Substrate runtime, FRAME pallets, macros, GenesisConfig, RPC);

-The aim of this tutorial is to: (1) provide a brief overview of Subtrate's building blocks and key notions and (2) provide a guide for adding custom functionality to a template node.
+(2) Provide a hands on guide for adding a pallet to a template node.

-It will cover:
-- Basic setup and tools
-- A step-by-step to launch a Substrate chain with a collection of pallets (also known as modules) that provide functionality for the runtime to deploy and execute WebAssembly smart-contracts.
+At the end of this tutorial, students will be able to understand the basics of using FRAME to launch a Substrate chain with a collection of pallets (also known as modules) that provide functionality for the runtime to deploy and execute WebAssembly smart-contracts.
+Building example smart contracts can be done using [ink!](https://github.com/paritytech/ink#examples).
+This is slightly more advanced and will be for another tutorial.

 ---
 # 1. Getting things setup :computer:
 ## Installing the Substrate node template
 Make sure you're environment is all setup for using Rust.
 Refer to [this tutorial](https://substrate.dev/docs/en/knowledgebase/getting-started/) if it isn't already.